a11smiles/WellArchitected-OpenHack/challenges/ch0/README.md

 The customer portal is comprised of a few web services, background services and a database.
 All services reside on their own, independent VMs and share the database.
 All web requests pass through an external load balancer, which is configured to listen on ports 80 and 443.
 Additionally, it is configured with session affinity based on client IP and protocol.
 This architecture was chosen as it most closely mimics what the customer currently has on-premises.

-The web application is a standard, 3-tier implementation that is comprised of a separate front-end and backend developed with .NET Core 3.0, and the application leverages SQL Server 2014 SP3 for its database.
+The web application is a standard, 3-tier implementation that is comprised of a separate front-end and backend developed with .NET Core 5.0, and the application leverages SQL Server 2014 SP3 for its database.
 The front-end and backend services reside on independent Application Pools in IIS on each web server.
 The front-end and backend services are deployed to _both_ web servers.

 There is an additional server that hosts some background jobs.
 These jobs are fired upon a given schedule.
 The jobs are designed to process batches of transactions.
 When these jobs are executed, any outstanding/pending bank transactions are updated in their respective accounts.

-> The current background job runs on a nightly schedule to process posted transactions.
+> A realistic background job runs on a nightly schedule to process posted transactions.
 Normally, posted transactions would be gathered from a pending queue.
-For this OpenHack, the current background job simply creates between 1 and 15 random transactions (i.e. debit and/or credit) for each account, adds the transactions to the account's register, then updates the account's available balance.
+For this OpenHack, the current background job runs every 15 minutes and simply creates between 1 and 15 random transactions (i.e. debit and/or credit) for each account, adds the transactions to the account's register, then updates the account's available balance.

 The following diagram shows the application server architecture: